9 Medicare Changes to Watch in 2026

 As an extra measure of caution, you can see which countries in the world have reported measles outbreaks before you travel.

-7. Prior authorizations for traditional Medicare are coming to six states in 2026
+7. Prior authorizations for original Medicare for six states in 2026

-Traditional Medicare, also known as original Medicare, has historically required little in the way of pre-authorization for beneficiaries seeking services; pre-authorization was typically the domain of Medicare Advantage.
-But that's going to change next year.
+Original Medicare, also known as traditional Medicare, has historically required little in the way of pre-authorization for beneficiaries seeking services; pre-authorization was typically the domain of Medicare Advantage.
+This change is effective as of January 1, 2026.

-This change will go into effect on January 1, 2026, when the CMS starts to use AI to "test ways to provide an improved and expedited prior authorization process relative to Original Medicare’s existing processes, helping patients and providers avoid unnecessary or inappropriate care and safeguarding federal taxpayer dollars," per a CMS press release.
+CMS is using AI to "test ways to provide an improved and expedited prior authorization process relative to original Medicare’s existing processes, helping patients and providers avoid unnecessary or inappropriate care and safeguarding federal taxpayer dollars," per a CMS press release.

 Six states — New Jersey, Ohio, Oklahoma, Texas, Arizona, and Washington — will begin using the Wasteful and Inappropriate Service Reduction (WISeR) Model to perform prior authorization evaluations.